Hemant142/Kazam/README.md

 ## Project Overview

-**kazam_assignment** is a real-time Notes App where users can add and view notes instantly.
+**Kazama** is a real-time Notes App where users can add and view notes instantly.
 The application uses **WebSocket** (Socket.IO) for live updates, **Redis** as a caching layer, and **MongoDB** for permanent storage when note limits are exceeded.
 It includes a fully responsive frontend built with **React** and **Tailwind CSS**.